 Just be sure to take the time to recognize each small success and creative problem solving.
 Keep up the habit of breaking down big challenges into opportunities to recognize incremental progress and receive your well deserved dopamine reward.
 The brain needs that battery recharge to sustain the positive expectations that motivate continued effort to the next step up on route to your teaching goals.

-Dr. Judy Willis, a board-certified neurologist and middle school teacher, is an authority on classroom strategies derived from brain research.
+Judy Willis, M.D., is a board-certified neurologist and middle school teacher, is an authority on classroom strategies derived from brain research.